bekk/bekk-christmas/post/functional/functional-c.md

 ## Immutability in C#

-C# second greatest error[1] was to one-up Java and introduce the concept of properties as a first class language feature with the poorest defaults of all time: the default property syntax made it all too easy to create classes with mutable properties.
+C# second greatest error[^error] was to one-up Java and introduce the concept of properties as a first class language feature with the poorest defaults of all time: the default property syntax made it all too easy to create classes with mutable properties.
 The deed is as simple as:

 ```csharp
 public class Person